The HOPE Program

 The HOPE Program is a comprehensive intervention program for people who have experienced the first episode of psychosis.

-The HOPE Program is a comprehensive intervention program for people who have experienced a first episode of psychosis.
+The HOPE Program is a comprehensive intervention program for people who have experienced the first episode of psychosis.
 Symptoms of psychosis cause of loss of reality and can include hallucinations (sensing things that others don’t), delusions (false beliefs), and confused thinking and communication (disorganized speech).
+The HOPE Program treats diagnoses including schizophrenia, schizoaffective disorder, and schizophreniform disorder.
 Treatment in the HOPE Program is provided by a team of mental health professionals who focus on helping people work toward personal goals and recovery.
-The HOPE Program uses the NAVIGATE model of treatment to accomplish these goals.
+The HOPE Program uses NAVIGATE, an empirically-supported intervention model, to accomplish these goals.

 The HOPE Program helps individuals and their families navigate the road to recovery by supporting efforts to function well at home, on the job, at school, and in the social world.
 The program’s philosophy is based on the belief that individuals can learn to cope effectively with symptoms and stressors.

-The HOPE Program includes five mental health services:
+The HOPE Program includes multiple mental health and wellbeing services: